Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Inconsistency

 \section{Inconsistency}

-In this section we describe a class of bounded distributions that produce data sets satisfying the assumptions of \Cref{thm:main:general} with high probability.
-To describe the failure of GD in this case, we need to recall the following classical notion from statistical learning, see e.g. ~\citet{steinwart_support_2008}.
+In this section we present the inconsistency result for initializing and training a neural network according to \Cref{def:gd}.
+To this end, we describe a class of distributions that produce data sets satisfying the assumptions of \Cref{thm:main:general} with high probability, and for which the conditional mean function is not half-sided affine linear.

+To describe the failure of gradient descent in this case, we need to recall the classical notion of consistency from statistical learning theory, see e.g.~\citet[Chapter 6]{steinwart_support_2008}.
+Since the predictors obtained by our training scheme described in \Cref{def:gd} are probabilistic in both the data set $D$ and the initialization $W_0$, the following definition of consistency has been adapted in this respect.